joeforth/Repliprusa/README.md

 # Repliprusa
 Ongoing project to document modification of Prusa Mini+ 3D printer for Bioprinting.
-First stage of the process outlined in the coversion guide.
+First stage of the process outlined in the conversion guide.
 The project uses a modified version of the Feinberg group's Replistruder 4:

 https://www.sciencedirect.com/science/article/pii/S2468067220300791